-Performance Indicator 2.2:

-Communication and advocacy address areas of gender inequality
+Performance Indicator 2.2: Communication and advocacy address areas of gender inequality EXCEEDS MINIMUM REQUIREMENTS Programming and M&E a) The UNCT has contributed collaboratively to at least one joint communication activity on GEEW during the past year.
+Met

-APPROACHES MINIMUM REQUIREMENTS

-Programming and M&E

-(a) The UNCT has contributed collaboratively to at least one joint communication activity on GEWE during the past year.
+Meets minimum requirements AND (d) The UNCT has contributed collaboratively to communication or advocacy in at least one non-traditional thematic area during the past year.